captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 And I’m not leaving you alone
 ---
-you can fucking complain
+you can fucking be shitty about it
 ---
-and be shitty to me all you want.
+and complain all you want.
 ---
 I’m making the plan
 ---